chishtil1730/Planarity/readme.md

 It combines:

-1. Runtime inspection of stacking contexts (browser truth)
+1. Runtime inspection of stacking contexts (browser)
-2. Static analysis of the codebase (source truth)
+2. Static analysis of the codebase (source)
 3. Git-style staging and committing of z-index changes

 The goal is to make layering behavior **visible, explainable, and controllable** across frameworks.